pq/pub_crawl/README.md

 * Lint Rule Testing - how does a new or existing rule perform on code in the wild?
 * Language Experiment Testing - do existing packages continue to analyze cleanly when we enable an experiment?

-In the future, we'd like to add a `migrate` command to auto-apply code migrations for bulk analysis.

 ## Usage

 Pub crawl is run as a command-line tool.
 Running from source is recommended as that allows you to